 4. The Jungle Book, Rudyard Kipling

 10. The Magic Tree House, Mary Pop Osborne.
-We listed to all of them.
-Over 50 books!
-Some of them such as Night on the Titanic and Vacation under the Volcano are so popular that kids listened to them hundreds of times and literally know them by heart.
+We listened to all of them.
+Some of them, like The Night on the Titanic and Vacation under the Volcano, are so popular that kids listened to them hundreds of times and literally know them by heart.